chiyeon/snowfall/README.md

 A simple snow-simulation in your terminal!
 Run and watch as the snow piles up, forming a comforting, even snowscape.
 Now customizable with optional arguments!

+Snowfall currently only has support for unix based operating systems, and requires `gcc` to compile.
+Windows support is planned.

 # Installation
 Simply run the `install.sh` script to install snowfall to `/usr/local/bin`.